 Dr. Melinda Ring, an integrative medicine specialist at Northwestern Medicine, said that Ashwagandha could potentially suppress dopamine receptors in the brain.
 However, ashwagandha is also thought to help regulate cortisol levels (as reported in some studies), she added.

-Despite studies showing Ashwagandha reduces cortisol (stress hormones) and anxiety, Ashwagandha has profound impact on emotions, potentially causing excessive emotional numbness, feeling emotionally unresponsive based on reported by users on TikTok in recent years.
+Despite studies showing Ashwagandha reduces cortisol (stress hormones) and anxiety, Ashwagandha has a profound impact on emotions, potentially causing excessive emotional numbness, feeling emotionally unresponsive based on reported by users on TikTok in recent years.

 Does Ashwagandha suppress my emotions?